 WSSC Water has submitted a CIP and budget, which generally conforms to the Spending Affordability Guidelines (SAG) established by both County governments every year since 1994.
 Through FY 2023, projects were reduced or deferred by nearly \$383 million.
 For FY 2024, CIP and Information Only combined spending was within guidelines as submitted.
+By Resolution No. 2023-2340 dated June 21, 2023, the Commissioners adopted the FYs 2024-2029 CIP.

-The FY 2024 combined expenditures (CIP & Information Only projects) are estimated at \$704.7 million, which represents an increase of approximately \$79.2 million above the approved funding level for FY 2023.
+The FY 2024 combined expenditures (CIP & Information Only projects) are estimated at \$704.6 million, which represents an increase of approximately \$79.1 million above the approved funding level for FY 2023.
 The increase is primarily due to the deferrals and reductions totaling \$110.5 million that were made to the FY 2023 funding level as part of the budget process last year.